jimshawx/jammy/ReadMe.md

 * There's a broken IPF floppy disk reader

 The C# 68000 is slightly faster than the C Musashi one, not because I have made any specific efforts to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.
-In an effort to fix this, I have ported Musashi to C#, and it is significantly faster now.
+In an effort to fix this, I have ported Musashi and the Musashi CPU generator to C#, and it is significantly faster now.

 The C and C# Musashi 68030/040 options support the 68881 and MMU instructions.